 Is My Partner A Narcissist?

-There is a chance your partner could be suffering from a mental health condition known as Narcissistic Personality Disorder (NPD).
+Is your partner over preoccupied with themselves?
+Do they have a grandiose sense of their own importance?
+Do they constantly seek admiration, praise, and special treatment?
+There is a chance your partner may be suffering from a mental health condition called Narcissistic Personality Disorder (NPD).

 - What is a narcissist?

 - Signs that your partner is a narcissist